marviq/coffee-jshint/README.md

 ### Git hook

-To use as a git pre-commit hook to check all the files in a repo before you commit, put something like this in `.git/hooks/pre-commit`:
+To use Coffee->JSHint as a git pre-commit hook to check all the files in a repo before you commit, put something like this in `.git/hooks/pre-commit`:

 ```bash
 # Allows us to read user input below, assigns stdin to keyboard